Minimal genera of open 4-manifolds: Topological submanifolds

 \begin{de} For any subset $Z\subset X^4$ and $\alpha\in {\rm H}_2(Z)$, the {\em minimal genus of $\alpha$ in $Z$} is the supremum in $\Z^{\ge0}\cup\{\infty\}$ of the minimal genera of the images of $\alpha$ in neighborhoods of $Z$. \end{de}

-This agrees with previous usage when $Z$ is itself a 4-manifold (allowing a smooth boundary), and is an invariant of myopic equivalences preserving $\alpha$.
+This agrees with previous usage when $Z$ is itself a 4--manifold (allowing a smooth boundary), and is an invariant of myopic equivalences preserving $\alpha$.
 We use this invariant, in the appropriate cover if necessary, to reinterpret the previous two theorems:

-\begin{cor} In a smooth 4-manifold $X$, every tame compact surface $F$, and every 3-manifold $M$ as in Theorem~\ref{M3iso} with $\iota\ne0$, is ambiently isotopic to other submanifolds representing infinitely many myopic equivalence classes.
+\begin{cor} In a smooth 4--manifold $X$, every tame compact surface $F$, and every 3--manifold $M$ as in Theorem~\ref{M3iso} with $\iota\ne0$, is ambiently isotopic to other submanifolds representing infinitely many myopic equivalence classes.
 One can realize arbitrarily large integers and $\infty$ as the minimal genus of the generator of $F$ (or its suitable cover).
-If $X$ is orientable and $F$ is smooth, one can realize any integer $\ge g(\widetilde F)$, provided its parity agrees with $g(\widetilde F)$ if $F$ is nonorientable.
-For $M$, if $\im\iota$ has rank $\ge 2$, there are (infinitely many) pairs of submanifolds ambiently isotopic to $M$ such that each has a topological tubular neighborhood in which no tubular neighborhood of the other embeds smoothly and injectively on ${\rm H}_2$. \end{cor}
+If $X$ is orientable and $F$ is smooth, one can realize any integer larger than $g(\widetilde F)$, provided that its parity agrees with that of $g(\widetilde F)$ if $F$ is nonorientable.
+For $M$, if $\im\iota$ has rank at least $2$, there are (infinitely many) pairs of submanifolds ambiently isotopic to $M$ such that each has a topological tubular neighborhood in which no tubular neighborhood of the other embeds smoothly and injectively on ${\rm H}_2$. \end{cor}

 An analog of the last sentence for surfaces is given in Corollary~\ref{infisoF}.